WALIII/FS_Songbird/ReadMe.md

 3. Run:

 ```
->> FS_Dff('type','BackgroundSubtract')
+>> FS_DFF_STD_Image
 ```
 Alternatively, you can use:

 ```
->> FS_Dff('type','Dff',0)% will take the 0th percentile as background
+>> FS_BatchDff
 ```

 ...which will make a downsampled, background subtracted video as well as a maximum projection image for each file in your directory.
 In addition, it will make a Average-maximum projection image called Dff_composite, of all the recordings from the session combined.

-At this point, The calcium imaging videos exist in the cell video.frames.cdata contained inside each .m file in the mat folder.
-It is stored as a 4D matrix (H,W,C,T) and can be plugged into any analysis pipeline- although it may need to be formatted differently depending on your application.
+At this point, The calcium imaging videos exist as a 4D matrix (H,W,C,T) and can be plugged into any analysis pipeline- although it may need to be formatted differently depending on your application.
 Next Step is to do template alignments.

 ```